ArulPrakassam/React-Task-Management-Dashboard/README.md

 ## useContext.jsx

-We are using usecontext you pass props across components
+We are using usecontext to pass props across components

 ### main.jsx